rhit-gaulldj/deep-learning-calendar-assistant/README.md

 Save this file, and this should allow you to access the OpenAI API with the code.

+Here are all of the values that must be provided in the `.env` file, along with their descriptions:

+OPENAI_API_KEY (Open AI API Key, required to auth user)

+OPENAI_ORG_ID (ID of the OpenAI organization)

+OPENAI_MODEL (ID of the model to use for generation.
+This would be the fine-tuned model, the ID of which is provided in the fine-tuning job file)

+OPENAI_FILE_ID (ID of the training file in OpenAI.
+This is used to start the fine-tuning job)

+OPENAI_JOB_ID (ID of the fine-tuning job)

+OPENAI_JOB_FILE_ID (ID of the result file of the fine-tuning job)

 The upload-file.js code is intended to generate the training file, and upload it to the OpenAI website.
 The start-job.js file is for creating a job to fine-tune based on our training data.
 You'll have to manually set the file ID based on what is returned from the upload-file.js code.

 NOTE: You may need to run `npm install` again when pulling the code if additional packages have been added.